Umjindi South Africa, Home of the Barberton Daisy

 (Town Hall.
 GPS: 25°47'24.14"S-31°03'06.81"E)

 Sub Tropical Climate.
 The annual rainfall is approximately 755 mm occurring in the summertime.
 The average temperature in summer is 28ºC with a pleasant winter average temperature of 12ºC.
 Only 75 km from the Kruger Park.

 Barberton, centre of the Umjindi Municipality, is linked by tarred roads to Nelspruit (R40) (45 km), Badplaas (R38) (78 km) and Kaapmuiden (R38) (54 km).
 The roads to Nelspruit and Kaapmuiden link up with the Maputo Development Corridor (N4).
-A 42 km gravel road connects Barberton with Swaziland.
-This road will be tarred, from Highlands, on top of Saddle Back Pass to the Josefsdal/Bulembu border posts.
+A 42 km tarred road connects Barberton with Swaziland.
+This road is tarred, from Highlands, on top of Saddle Back Pass to the Josefsdal/Bulembu border posts.
 The road from Bulembu border post to Pig's Peak Casino will also be upgraded.
 The road will ultimately extend eastwards into Mozambique.

 A rail link runs from Barberton to Kaapmuiden which can be utilised both for tourism (steam train rides) and transport of goods for the Maputo harbour (Mozambique) (250 km) or Gauteng (Johannesburg) (400 km).
 The backbone of the economy is Mining and Agriculture.
 This strategically situated and growing Town has excellent prospects for Business development.